 Second step is stenciling and after many home made remedies for stain removal and lots of hand-scrubbing, working to get all that stain off, I was finally ready for the fun part of this project!
 I started to open my stencil which was a pretty French script and it was ruined.
 In case you missed my hilarious mishap, here is the facebook live video where it all went down.
 Once you have a working stencil or stamp you want to simply apply your chalk paint or paste to the project over your stencil or under your stamp.
 It’s fun to mix it up a little and make each coaster a little different from the last.
 Perfection is over-rated and has no place in this project.

-FINAL STEP IS SEALING
+FINAL STEP IS SEALING the wood coasters

 If you are unhappy with any part of your creation thus far, simply wipe it clean with more stain or paint.
 (Ask me how I know–LOL) If you watched my project video, you already know what I’m talking about.
 However; once you are pleased with your project, you are going to want to seal it!
 After all, they are coasters and will be getting a lot of wear and tear and use with liquids.
 I like to use the Krylon Triple Thick Clear spray to seal my projects.
 It takes very light strokes from several inches away from your object.
 This is best to be done outside on a pretty day.